confluentinc/ccloud-sdk-go-v2/apikeys/v2/docs/ApiKeysIamV2Api.md

 )

 func main() {
-    owner := "u-a83k9b" // string | Filter the results by exact match for owner. (optional) resource := "resource_example" // string | Filter the results by exact match for resource. (optional) pageSize := int32(56) // int32 | A pagination size for collection requests. (optional) (default to 10)
+    owner := "owner_example" // string | Filter the results by exact match for owner. (optional) resource := "resource_example" // string | Filter the results by exact match for resource. (optional) pageSize := int32(56) // int32 | A pagination size for collection requests. (optional) (default to 10)
     pageToken := "pageToken_example" // string | An opaque pagination token for collection requests. (optional)